 “In other words, a company can tell you about its earnings, but there is always a certain ‘flexibility’.
 There is no flexibility when it comes to paying and increasing dividends.
 The company must have the cash to pay you.
 What you see is what you get.
 Through the dividend, a company can show you how well it’s doing.
 So dividends are real, like the income from an apartment building or from a liquor store or from a bank CD [term deposit].
 And dividend growth is real.
 Neither dividends nor dividend growth is some propaganda from the company, nor some hype from a brokerage firm or newsletter writer, nor some error in judgement by a finance magazine.”*

-Focus on dividends, hold your shares for the long-term, and your money producing machine will continue generating growing cash for years to come.
+Focus on dividends, hold your shares for the long-term, and your money producing machine will continue generating growing cash for you for years to come.

 Did you enjoy reading this article?
 If so, I encourage you to sign up for my newsletter and have these articles delivered via e-mail once a month…and it’s free!